-The virus attacks the lining of the small intestine, leading to severe vomiting and diarrhoea, often with blood.
-This can cause severe dehydration, shock and death, especially in small dogs and puppies.
-The destruction of the gut lining by parvovirus is so severe that it takes several days for the gut to retain its’ function in digestion and water balance.
-At the same time the virus also attacks the bone marrow.
+Parvovirus attacks the lining of the small intestine, and leads to severe vomiting and diarrhoea, often with blood.
+Parvovirus can cause severe dehydration, shock and death in severe cases.
+The destruction of the gut lining by parvovirus is so severe that it takes several days for the gut to regain digestive function and water balance.
+At the same time, the virus also attacks the bone marrow.
 The damaged bone marrow can no longer produce enough white blood cells needed to fight off infections, and this makes the disease even more serious.
-In some cases the virus can also affect the heart resulting in inflammation and this is usually fatal.
+In some cases, parvovirus in dogs can also affect the heart resulting in inflammation and this is usually fatal.

 How to prevent parvovirus in dogs

 Vaccinating your pet against parvovirus is the only way to protect them from the disease.
+Vaccinations work to trains their immune systems to recognise the viral markers for parvovirus.
 The vaccination is highly effective and very safe.
 Puppies require vaccination based on the following: